PabloBrusseel/CCEK/README.md

 ## Disclaimer
 The idea for this tool came after some guy sent curl requests to publicly-exposed ChromeCasts on the internet to spread PewDiePie propaganda.
 As this is documented functionality, you can't actually call this an exploit.
 Although one could wonder why this is possible without a single form of authentication.

+## Thanks to
+Thank you to @terremoth for updating the code to Python 3.